markjivko/rpg/readme.txt

 * Enhancements
   * i18n for the game configuration strings
   * Improved readability on the default game configuration
-  * Added minimum version requirement for the Pro plugin
+  * Added minimum version requirement for the PRO plugin
 * Additional changes
   * Custom game cursors